typescript-cheatsheets/vue/README.md

 ## Props

-`PropType` can be used to annote props with a particular object shape.
+`PropType` can be used to annotate props with a particular object shape.

 ```vue
 import Vue, { PropType } from 'vue'